tFAQs-Frequently asked Questions Women Travelers have about Uganda

 We do a reasonable number of Solo Safaris each year, primarily for women.
 The cost is higher, and the benefits far outweigh the cost for many.

-You can have your driver-guide who will keep you safe and sound on a solo safari in Uganda.
+You can have your driver-guide, who will keep you safe and sound on a solo safari in Uganda.

-Can I use a Hairdryer?
+Can I use a hair dryer?

-Often we are asked, “Will my hotels and Safari Lodges have hairdryers that I can use?”
+Often, we are asked, “Will my hotels and Safari Lodges have hairdryers that I can use?”
 That is a tricky question since if you are on a Safari, you are often not on the power grid, and power is provided by solar energy and backed up by generators.

 When it comes to hairdryers, there is not much good news.
 In Kampala and Entebbe, you might find hairdryers in luxury or mid-range hotels in other cities.
 On Safari in the wilderness with lodges and tented camps not on the power grid.
-These lodges use solar power and generators that do not provide full power to run a hairdryer.
+These lodges use solar power and generators that do not provide the full ability to run a hairdryer.

 We realize that not being able to use a hairdryer will be an inconvenience for some.
 On the positive, you are in tropical Africa, temperatures are pleasant, and wet hair will not be as uncomfortable as in a northern climate.